jsign/go-curdleproofs/README.md

 ## Status

 This library is in feature parity with the Rust reference implementation.
-The Whisk interface is not implemented yet since I'm waiting to be stabilized, but it will be implemented.

 This library is not yet audited, and should not be used in production.
 Here be dragons!